SuperCowPowers/chains/README.rst

 Install/Run Stuff
 -----------------
 Want to see what's happening on your network right now?
-Just install chaings and run 'net_watch'.
+Just install chains and run 'net_watch'.
 ::

     $ pip install chains